 CAN REDUCING STRESS IN HUMAN NERVOUS SYSTEM'S WORLDWIDE ...
 REDUCE ECONOMIC STRESS WORLDWIDE?

 TRILLIONS OF DOLLARS SAVED ANNUALLY by "THE GLOBAL TRANSFORMATION (GTP) PROJECT" vision ...

 Excerpt from "The Gospel of Science" (page 38-39)

 This figure on stress causing most illness, was echoed in comments made by Harvard researcher and best-selling author, Dr. Herbert Benson (author of “The Relaxation Response”), during a presentation at Harvard Book Store.
-Where he pointed out that as our medicines and surgery are indeed good, yet mind-body practices are shown to best treat 60% to 90% of our illnesses—practices like Yoga, Tai Chi, Qigong (chi kung), Meditation, Repetitive Prayer, etc.
+Where he pointed out that as our medicines and surgery are indeed good, yet mind-body practices are shown to best prevent or treat 60% to 90% of our illnesses—practices like Yoga, Tai Chi, Qigong (chi kung), Meditation, Repetitive Prayer, etc.

 This resonates with famed cell biologist and author of “The Biology of Belief,” Bruce Lipton, Ph.D.’s, discovery that our DNA’s expression was not ruled only by its coding, but powerfully by its “environment”—which led Dr. Lipton to see our state of consciousness as a major determinant of the form our DNA expression takes.